MaxHalford/starboost/docs/index.rst

 **What about XGBoost/LightGBM/CatBoost?**

-The mentionned libraries are the state of the art of gradient boosting decision trees (GBRT).
+The mentioned libraries are the state of the art of gradient boosting decision trees (GBRT).
 They implement a specific version of gradient boosting that is tailored to decision trees.
 StarBoost's purpose isn't to compete with them.
 Instead it's goal is to implement a generic gradient boosting algorithm that works with any weak learner.

 A focus of StarBoost is to keep the code readable and commented, instead of obfuscating the algorithm under a pile of tangled code.